Healthy Homes Assessment Roys Hill

 Draught Stopping Roys Hill

-You don’t require to block up intentional gaps or holes which are part of the building.
-For instance, small gaps around doors and windows could be necessary to allow for the movement of the building as the house gets warmer and cooler, to allow them to be closed and opened rather than being stuck.
-We will examine all doors and windows as part of our Healthy Homes assessment of your rental property.
+There is no need to block up intentional gaps or holes in the building.
+For example, tiny gaps around doors and windows might be necessary to allow movement of the structure as the house heats and cools, so that they are able to be opened and closed rather than securing.
+We will check all windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections